Salmon en croute is a delicious alternative to turkey on Christmas Day, especially if you have people in your party who don't eat meat.

-This delicious salmon en croute recipe is a real classic.
-Perfect for special occasions, this delicious recipe combines layers of crisp buttery pastry, spinach and fish to make an impressive treat for a special meal.
-And if you’ve got guests to impress, this will really do the trick.
+One of our favourite Salmon en croute recipes, this delicious salmon en croute recipe is a real classic.
+Perfect for special occasions, this delicious dish combines layers of crisp buttery pastry, spinach and fish to make an impressive treat.
+Our recipe below will show you how to make Salmon en croute successfully at home.
+If you’ve got guests to impress, this will really do the trick.
 This recipe serves 6 people and will take around 45 mins to prepare and cook.
 It’s the perfect alternative to your Christmas turkey or roast chicken for Sunday dinner.
 Salmon en croute is also a great party favourite that you’ll want to make time and time again.
 This recipe is best made and eaten on the same day for the best taste.
-Any leftovers however can be stored in an airtight container or wrapped in tin foil and kept in the fridge for up to 2 days.
+However, any leftovers however can be stored in an airtight container or wrapped in tin foil and kept in the fridge for up to 2 days.

 - Zest and juice of 1 lemon